haji-nsrat/Tic-Toc-Toe-cpp-game/README.md

 # Tic-Toc-Toe-cpp-game

 My first ever game, first cpp game, using only cpp.
-The game have 2 modes play with computer and multiplyer.
+The game have 2 modes play with computer and multiplyer.<br/>
-Any C++ compiler will run this code, i run it with gcc \n but you can use visual studio if you want or any compiler in the web just copy the code and paste it and it will work :)
+Any C++ compiler will run this code, i run it with gcc but you can use visual studio if you want or any compiler in the web just copy the code and paste it and it will work :)